Tyresö Palace

 Tyresö Palace and park tells the story of life around a palace at the turn of the 20th century, in an English-style park and Mediterranean-inspired garden.
 It’s beautifully situated on the shimmering shore of Kalvfjärden, south of Stockholm.

-Join a guided tour during the summer months, or discover the buildings and grounds on your own year-round.
+Join a guided tour during the summer months (tours start again late spring 2025), or discover the buildings and grounds on your own year-round.
 There’s plenty to do when you come to visit.

 - Explore the island of Notholmen.